Bharathh-Raj/bloc_ease/README.md

 Don't worry about any of these.
 This package will take care of everything.

 ## Solutions this library provides
 1. Don't need to write state classes for any Bloc / Cubit.
-Instead using the state comes with this package with generics (SucceedState<Auth> vs SucceedState<User>).
+Instead using the state comes with this package with generics (`SucceedState<Auth>` vs `SucceedState<User>`).
 2. Globally handling common states like Initial, Loading, Failure states in UI.
 Don't need to worry about these state where-ever we are using Bloc / Cubit.
 3. Comes with a builder that provides the success object in typesafe manner and it could handle other states by itself.
-4. Using typedefs to easily differentiate between states (typedef AuthSucceedState = SucceedState<Auth>).
+4. Using typedefs to easily differentiate between states (`typedef AuthSucceedState = SucceedState<Auth>`).
 (Snippet included for Intellij and VSCode)

 ## Details
 `InitialState` `LoadingState` `SucceedState` `FailedState`.
 Trust me, we could hold any state with one of these states.
-If we could not hold our state within these states, we are most probably handling multiple states together.
+If we could not hold our state within these states, we are most probably managing multiple states together.
 - Asynchronous CRUD Operation state can usually be either of these 4 states.
   - Backend fetching
   - Device IO Job